Today is World Down Syndrome Day which is a global awareness event to celebrate the lives of people with Down's Syndrome.

-Up to 20 people per week attend the sessions, which help players develop their social, communication and motor skills through small matches and training drills.
+Up to 20 people per week attend the sessions, which help players develop their skills through small matches and training drills.

-And the group had a special visit recently when Palace manager Roy Hodgson and Palace Women's players Freya Holdaway and Ashlee Hincks came down to take part in the session.
+And in November of last year, the group had a special visit when Palace manager Roy Hodgson and Palace Women's players Freya Holdaway and Ashlee Hincks came down to take part in the session.

 "Sometimes when you're working at the top level, you forget the real basics of what football means to people," Hodgson told the club's official website.